AndersDeath/diary2/000-current.md

 # 06 August - Sunday - Yerevan - 311 day of immigration

 The day was nice.
 I am quite tiered.
 The heat was extrimely huge as usual.
 Julia and Arsenii has come to us.
+We were in the city center and went to si